 At Howry Breen & Herman, we sit down with each and every client for an in-depth consultation.
 We listen with an empathetic ear, working to understand your personal objectives and goals.
 From there, we can help you begin to build a case centered on in-depth analysis, thorough investigation, and careful examination of the facts.
 We offer open, honest communication and uncompromising representation every step of the way.
 With decades of litigation experience, we are fully prepared to take your case to trial if necessary.
-We have handled thousands of cases and have obtained numerous million and multi-million-dollar settlements for our clients throughout Austin, Georgetown, and the surrounding areas.
+We have handled thousands of cases and obtain full and fair compensation for our clients throughout Austin, Georgetown, and the surrounding areas.

 Contact us at (512) 430-4844 to schedule your free, no-obligation consultation today.